bgc/drive-dark-emacs-color-scheme/README.md

 drive-dark-emacs-color-scheme
 =============================

-attempt to port the drive color scheme for sublime text to emacs
+attempt to port the drive color scheme for sublime text as found in __http://github.com/lsjroberts/drive-colour-scheme__ to emacs